Background pattern

 • rufinamide (for seizures)

-Lurasidone Teva with food, drinks, and alcohol
+Taking Lurasidone Teva with food, drinks, and alcohol

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

 Lurasidone Teva contains sodium

-3. How to Take Lurasidone Teva
+3. How to take Lurasidone Teva

 Your dose will be decided by your doctor and may depend on: